deadlysyn/blog/_posts/2018-01-20-idea-to-app-part-2.md

 In the EJS templates above, I'm sure you noticed references to the `shorten` and `stars` functions.
 We make these available in our templates by attaching them to `app.locals`, [an Express feature](https://expressjs.com/en/api.html#app.locals) allowing us to leverage the power of custom functions within our templates.

 These let us shorten the length of strings used in our templates (some can get quite long causing misbehavior on small screens) and represent ratings as graphical stars.
-Note the use of a default value for `shorten`'s `len` argument, that way things mostly work as expected if we forget to pass a second argument at all:
+Note the use of a default value for `shorten`'s `len` argument, that way things mostly work as expected if we forget to pass a second argument:

 ```JavaScript
 /*